x12c4q/elizaDocumentation/README.md

 # ElizaOS Deployment Guide on Akash Network and Vercel

-This guide will walk you through the steps to deploy ElizaOS express AI and client on the Akash Network as well as the Client on Vercel
+This guide will walk you through the steps to deploy ElizaOS express API and client on the Akash Network as well as the Client on Vercel

 ## Prerequisites